 DAY 1 – April 26, 2026

-Upon disembarking the ship at Alexandria, meet you Egyptologist and set off for the 3 hour drive to Cairo.
+Upon disembarking the ship at Alexandria, meet your Egyptologist and set off for the 3 hour drive to Cairo.
 Restrooms are available on the coach, so a comfort stop is not planned.

 Upon arrival in Cairo start off with a visit to the Citadel and Mohamed Ali Mosque, the most popular Islamic Mosque in Egypt.